dotboris/vuejs-serverside-template-xss/README.md

 ## Is this a real threat?

-After reading this, you might wonder: Why would anyone in their right minds mix severside and clientside templating?
+After reading this, you might wonder: Why would anyone in their right minds mix severside and clientside rendering?

 I think that it's pretty reasonable for a developer to add Vue.js to their existing serverside rendering app and think that everything is going to be fine.
 Vue.js advertises itself as a "progressive frameworks".
 They expect you to do this.
 Also, the security risks are not immediately apparent.
-Getting to XSS was pretty roundabout in this simple example.
+Getting our XSS to run was pretty roundabout.

 If you do a little googling, you'll find a bunch of examples and tutorials on how to use Vue.js with other serverside rendering frameworks.
-While I don't have the numbers to back this, I think that there are plenty of apps out there that mix serverside rendering and clientside templating.
-All of those apps could be vulnerable XSS.
+While I don't have the numbers to back this, I think that there are plenty of apps out there that mix serverside rendering and clientside rendering.
+All of those apps could be vulnerable to this kind of XSS.

 ## Is this specific to PHP?